 Whether you are a little homesick or need immunizations for your research trip to Senegal, the Total Health Center is the place to start.
 Conveniently located right in the middle of campus, adjoining the campus center, the health center is your one-stop shop for all things healthy.
 The facility includes a fitness center, health clinic, counseling facilities, a sunny meeting room, and a staff of friendly and helpful health care providers.
 These same staff are actively involved in health education, health events on campus, and the Health and Wellness Committee.

-With a campus in the scenic Green Mountains, just 10 miles from the vibrant town of Brattleboro, Vermont, Marlboro College offers both community and the space to think.
-The college works to foster a sense of connection between the campus and the wider community, from doing service projects in the area to sponsoring local events.
+Marlboro’s campus is so picturesque and inviting it is easy to call home.
+But the college works to foster a sense of connection between the campus and the wider community, from doing service projects in the area to sponsoring local events.
 As an intellectual center and professional development resource, Marlboro plays an essential role in the economic and cultural life of the southern Vermont region.
 We encourage you to explore these pages and come visit soon.

 The Farm Committee started in 2002 as a group of students interested in growing organic vegetables.
 Now it is an established committee with an annual budget from Town Meeting, which regularly provides fresh produce for community dinners and other events.